Study of the Book of Hebrews - (meets the 4th Thursday each month at 10:00am)

-A new study of a book TBD, led by Kimberly Spangenberg.
-All women are welcome!
-Bring your Bible and invite a friend!
+A study of “1 & 2 Samuel" led by Kimberly Spangenberg.
+All women (members, visitors) are welcome.
+Bring your Bible and invite a friend.
 Enjoy fellowship and refreshments, a lively group discussion, and a recap containing principles and applications for our daily lives.
-Please contact Kimberly at email@example.com to sign up for this study or if you need further information.
-A nursery is offered with advance signup, and may be subject to limits.
+Bible Study materials will be provided.
+To help us with the initial ordering of materials, please contact Kimberly at email@example.com to sign up for this study.
+A nursery is offered with advance signup.
 (To sign up children for the nursery, please contact Sarah Hayden at SarahHayden2882@gmail.com.)

 Please contact Pauline at firstname.lastname@example.org for additional information,

 or to be added to the Grace PCA Women's Ministry contact list.

 Our Men's Bible Study meets at 6:30 am each Thursday morning at Cabin Coffee on the square in downtown Blairsville.

 Will Collins leads a discussion on the books of 1-2 Peter and Jude, and how they apply to our lives.